 Note, as mentioned above, this road is VERY windy.
 Anyone prone to motion sickness, like Natalie, beware.
 For tips on preventing this, see our post on How to Prevent Motion Sickness While Traveling and Flying.
 In addition, with the windy nature of this road, drive very cautiously.
 Do not pass people and even though you will see some locals drive this road very aggressively, don’t contribute to the chaos.
 Your safety and life is more important than saving a couple minutes.
 Enjoy the journey!

 Cost: Free but bring cash to buy items at fruit stands and for stops along the way (hikes, food trucks, botanical gardens, etc.).
+You will need a rental car to explore the island appropriately.
+See our How to Save on a Rental Car post for how to save on this.

 Sunrise at the Summit at Haleakala National Park

+Our next Maui on a Budget what to do recommendation is to see the Haleakala sunrise.
 Seeing the sunrise at the summit at Haleakala National Park is really a surreal experience.
 The sun rising over the dormant volcano among the clouds is really a sight everyone should see in-person in their lifetime.
 Pictures and videos truly do not do this justice.
 The colors that illuminate the sky are out of this world.
 You really feel like you are in the clouds with the summit at 10,000 feet.

 For more information and for all the details on watching the sunrise at Haleakala, see our Haleakala National Park Quick Guide.